davilinfo/intechopen_2020/restaurant/backend/README.md

 node dish_commands/balance_request.js | tee >(curl -X POST -H "Content-Type: application/json" -d @- localhost:4030/api/transactions)

 /*this command will create a transfer transaction and broadcast it into node network.
-After confirmed, the account will have enough funds to create a menu from a restaurant*/
+After confirmed, the account will have enough funds to create a menu from a restaurant.
+Wait 20 seconds and run the same command again
+*/

 /*Configuring new food type inside luxury restaurant running a dish command to include all the menu items of your restaurant from inside of restaurant_sidechains folder.
 Change the file menu_transaction_request.js properly and then run the following command from the restaurant_sidechain folder:*/